 “COVID-19 has provided us with real-life insight into the potential risks facing us as we transition to a more sustainable economy.”
 John Foster, Fund manager.

-- Capital markets will be shaped profoundly by global sustainability challenges including climate change, environmental pollution, natural resource constraints, demographic and human capital issues such as diversity, inclusion and gender equity.
+- Global sustainability challenges will shape capital markets, including climate change, environmental pollution, natural resource constraints, and demographic and human capital issues such as diversity, inclusion and gender equity.

 - These trends will drive growth for well-positioned companies and create risks for those unable or unwilling to adapt.

-- Fundamental analysis which incorporates long-term risks, including environmental, social and governance (ESG) factors, enhances investment decisions.
+- Fundamental analysis incorporating long-term risks, including environmental, social and governance (ESG) factors, enhances investment decisions.